nholdsworth/Bamazon/README.md

 I am including this screen shot to show how far I got and where it broke down.
 I know it is something simple probably but I also know this weeks homework is much harder so I wanted to get started on that.

+Please use bamazon.js not bamazon2.js to see all my struggles

 ![Image of Bamazon](images/bamazon.jpg)